davidtkramer/typical-data/README.md

   <h1>Typical Data</h1>
 </div>

-Typical Data is a library for building and querying mock data in tests.
+Typical Data is a library for building and querying mock data with factories and a lightweight in-memory database.
+Although it's designed with [Mock Service Worker](https://github.com/mswjs/msw), [React Testing Library](https://github.com/testing-library/react-testing-library), and TypeScript in mind, Typical Data can be used with any API mocking or testing framework.

+## The Problem

+[Mock Service Worker](https://github.com/mswjs/msw) makes it easy to create mock APIs and helps you avoid testing implementation details by eliminating repetitive request mocking in your tests.
+But removing API mocking from your tests can make it harder to customize the data returned by your API on test-by-test basis.
+Hard-coded fixtures can be cumbersome and endpoint overriding is verbose and re-introduces api mocking into your tests.

+## The Solution

+Typical Data helps bridge the gap between your tests and your mock API.
+This library provides an expressive factory DSL for creating objects, and an in-memory database for querying and mutating those objects in your mock API.

 ## Installation